mxenabled/ios-connect-demo/README.md

 # MXConnect Demo iOS App
 This is a simple application that shows how to get started with embedding Connect into an iOS application.
+While the links below reference PlatformAPI, this code can work with any of the APIs MX offers.

 ## How to download and use the demo app
 1. Clone the repo: `git clone git@github.com:mxenabled/ios-connect-demo.git`.
 2. Open the xcode project in xcode.
 3. [Get a widget URL.](https://docs.mx.com/api#request_a_connect_url)
-4. Copy the URL and paste it into the [ConnectController.swift->viewDidLoad() method](https://github.com/mxenabled/ios-connect-demo/blob/main/ConnectDemo/ConnectController.swift#L105)
+4. Copy the URL and paste it into the [ConnectController.swift->widgetURL variable](https://github.com/mxenabled/ios-connect-demo/blob/main/ConnectDemo/ConnectController.swift#L33)
 5. Run the application.

 ### Getting the widget URL